The page has been translated by Gen AI.

 tag

-On the GPU Server List page, you can view the tag information of the selected resource, and you can add, modify, or delete it.
+GPU Server List page allows you to view the tag information of the selected resource, and you can add, modify, or delete it.

 CategoryDetailed description